 When I read Engadget’s “Ten Gadgets that Defined the Decade“, I was amazed by some of their choices.
 I could easily think of a few gadgets that changed the way we use technology, but weren’t listed.
 While I agreed with a couple of items on their list, like the iPhone, I couldn’t help writing my own top 10 of the most influential gadgets of the last ten years.
 Here are my candidates in random order.
 More My attempt at the top 10 gadgets of the decade

 Before netbooks came along, ultra-portable laptops computers were the most expensive ones you could get.
-I don’t have any prove that the netbook hyped caused them to get cheaper, but they have.
+I don’t have any proof that the netbook hyped caused them to get cheaper, but they have.
 I bumped into Asus’ new UL30A model in a local store this weekend, and it was love at first sight.
 Here’s a machine that can do everything that bigger laptops can, but in a very sexy and slim package.
 I hate lugging around a big heavy laptop, so this one seemed pretty much ideal for me.
 More Asus UL30A: Everything a laptop needs, just smaller

 Yesterday, one week to the day after the release of Windows 7, Ubuntu released version 9.10 of their Linux distribution.
 It’s got all sorts of new features that have been talked about extensively all over the web, but I just found out it also fixes a bug that’s been bothering me ever since I first got into Ubuntu.
 Under ‘Karmic Koala’, the video tearing on Intel graphics adapters is finally gone.